 How Is Oktoberfest Celebrated?

-Now let’s get to the fun part: how is a traditional Oktoberfest celebrated today?
+Now let’s get to the fun part: How is a traditional Oktoberfest celebrated today (at least in normal times)?
 Well first, you’ll notice that the first beer of the festival is not served until noon.
 That’s because tradition says that at noon, the Lord Mayor opens the first beer barrel of the entire festival and declares “O’zapft is,” which means “it’s tapped.”
 It also means Oktoberfest is officially a go.